Table of Contents

 Preview:

-Following is the preview of executing the JavaScript code given above.
+The following is the preview of executing the JavaScript code given above.

-Read Next: How to Show Pop Up Boxes Using JavaScript?
+Read Next: How to Show Pop-Up Boxes Using JavaScript?